jeannamatthews-classes/group-project-cardiovascular-disease-predictor/docs/timelog/noleted.md

 *  invested a LOT of time into it.
 All of the values above are genuinely accurate.
 I watched
 *  a 1-hour HTML tutorial, a 4-hour CSS tutorial, and a 12-hour JavaScript tutorial in full.
 */

+Saturday-Sunday: Spent 6.0 Hours constructing a draft of the MVP version of the graphical user interface.

+I now have a user interface which can validate user input into <input> and <select> elements.
+I have removed the possibility for the user to enter emojis or other unqiue characters that would be difficult to manage.
+I have created a system to ensure that the input in an <input> box is within a certain numerical range, which will be very helpful for validating our form before the user submits it.